Safe food for birds

 These are an excellent year-round food, and in many areas are even more popular than peanuts.
 The oil content is higher in black than striped ones, and so they are much better.
 Sunflower hearts (the husked kernels) are a popular no-mess food.

-Peanuts can be high in a natural toxin, which can kill birds, so buy from a reputable dealer, such as our online shop, to guarantee freedom from aflatoxin.
+Warning: Don't use salted or dry roasted peanuts.
+Remember, peanuts can be high in a natural toxin, which can kill birds, so always buy from a reputable dealer, such as our online shop, to guarantee freedom from aflatoxin.

 Bird cake and food bars